 RECENT BOOKs and co-creations

-Francesca is co-author with layla-roxanne hill of Black Oot Here: Black Lives in Scotland (Bloomsbury, 2022) and the freely available graphic novel Black Oot Here: Dreams O Us (ESRC/AHRC funded, 2023) which was illustrated by Chris Manson and translated in Scots (by Lesley Benzie) and Scottish Gaelic (by Naomi Gessesse).
-An accompanying animation, co-created with Leeds Animation Workshop, features music by Nathan Somevi.
-Francesca is also co-editor with Akwugo Emejulu of To Exist is to Resist: Black Feminism in Europe (Pluto Press, 2019) and previously worked in communications in higher education, the arts, and not-for-profit sector.
-Her bylines include Disegno, Paste Magazine, Real Review, and The Vinyl Factory.
-She enjoys writing in Margins.
+Francesca is also co-author with layla-roxanne hill of Black Oot Here: Black Lives in Scotland (Bloomsbury, 2022) and the free graphic novel Black Oot Here: Dreams O Us (ESRC/AHRC, 2023), illustrated by Chris Manson and translated in Scots (by Lesley Benzie) and Scottish Gaelic (by Naomi Gessesse).
+A related animation, co-created with Leeds Animation Workshop, features music by Nathan Somevi.
+Recent writing by Francesca and layla-roxanne includes Look, Don’t Touch: Reflections on the Freedom to Feel (404 Ink, 2025).
+Francesca is also co-editor with Akwugo Emejulu of To Exist is to Resist: Black Feminism in Europe (Pluto Press, 2019), and co-author with Anamik Saha and Gavan Titley of The Anti-Racist Media Manifesto (Polity, 2024).